katzerax/ThisWillCrashYourGame/README.md

 Webfishing mod that "crashes" (closes) the game.
 Don't install it.

 Heres how to install it:
-## Installation Method 1: Hook Line & Sinker [3rd party]
+## Installation Method 1: Hook Line & Sinker
 Download Hook Line & Sinker: https://github.com/pyoidzzz/HLSRewritten

-Download the latest release ThisWillCrashYourGame.zip file: https://github.com/katzerax/ThisWillCrashYourGame/releases/latest/download/ThisWillCrashYourGame.zip

 Follow the steps to set game installation path, install .NET 8.0 and then install GDWeave.

-In the Mod Manager tab, under 3rd Party Mods select "Import ZIP".
-Navigate to the downloaded ThisWillCrashYourGame.zip.
+In the Mod Manager tab, select ThisWilLCrashYourGame and click install.

 ## Installation Method 2: Manual
 Requires GDWeave https://github.com/NotNite/GDWeave